 Time to effectuate the legal process required for placement of a child in foster care or the adoption of a child.

-Military caregiver leave: leave for the care for a covered servicemember if the eligible employee is the spouse, child or next-of-kin of thewho is a covered servicemember with a serious injury or illness;
+Military caregiver leave: leave for the care for a covered servicemember if the eligible employee is the spouse, child or next-of-kin of the servicemember with a serious injury or illness;

 Qualifying exigency leave: leave arising out of deployment to a foreign country of the employee’s spouse, child or parent who is a military member on active duty or call to covered active duty status.